Netflix Insatiable Creator Inspired Controversial Show

 Advertisement

 “If you don’t talk about it the right way, you’re not allowed about to talk about it.
-That doesn’t breed connection — that breeds more isolation and more polarisation.”
+That doesn’t breed connection — that breeds more isolation and more polarization.”

 Were there ever conversations about not using the fat suit?